 The witnesses must be 18 years old or over and physically present at the time of signing the Will.
 Sometimes there is only one witness and sometimes none – which will deem the Will void.

-If you wish to make changes to a Will after it has been signed and witnessed, it’s not as simple as crossing a few things out and adding a note in its place.
+If you want to make changes to a Will after it has been signed and witnessed, it’s not as simple as crossing a few things out and adding a note in its place.

 To amend an existing Will, you will have to make an official alteration called a codicil, that must be signed and witnessed in the same way as a Will.
-Alternatively, you can make a new Will altogether.
+Codicils can be a complicated process, so might might be wise to create a new Will altogether.

 There is also risk the process can be dragged out, causing long delays and a period of anxiety for the beneficiaries while they wait for their inheritance.